-For those not concerned with emissions – we highly recommend opting for catless downpipes.
+For those not concerned with emissions – we highly recommend opting for catless downpipes on their M5 or M6.
 They are generally less expensive and provide better performance benefits as compared to catted DP’s.
 Though, high-flow catted DP’s remain an excellent option for a balance of performance and cleaner emissions.
 Depending on the state or country it is possible you still fail emissions testing with high-flow catted downpipes.
 However, in most cases, the S63 should still be compliant with emissions requirements.

 - 40-50whp with catless (15-25whp with high-flow catted)